SPTHvx/SPTH/23p/23problems.md

 proceeded to introduce 23 open mathematical challenges, which profoundly influenced mathematical research throughout the 20th century.

-Today, I take the opportunity to present a compilation of 23 crucial challenges in the realm of digital self-replicators, computer viruses, and worms.
+Today, I take the opportunity to present a compilation of **23 crucial challenges in the realm of digital self-replicators, computer viruses, and worms**.
 I find each of these challenges deeply fascinating.
 Their underlying motivations, background, and preliminary pathways toward resolution are detailed herein, along with my view of their potential (or partial) solutions.